Memory and justice

 © Vincent Boisot

 Ten years after the end of the genocide, "traumatic crises" appear among survivors during the commemorations of the genocide.
-Naasson Munyandamutsa, a Rwandan psychiatrist who participated in the reconstruction of mental health institutions in Rwanda, explains this particular phenomenon: “People go into syncope and lose consciousness for a long time, some scream, others reproach, others remain silent.
-When one is in a society that has imposed silence through death and terror, people are not ready to speak.
+Naasson Munyandamutsa, a Rwandan psychiatrist who helped rebuild mental health institutions in Rwanda, explains this particular phenomenon: "People fall into syncope and lose consciousness for a long time, some scream, others reproach, others remain silent.
+When you are in a society that has imposed silence through death and terror, people are not ready to speak.
 There is no audience.
-We are afraid of contaminating the other.
-The time of commemorations is one in which the whole society, officially and politically, gives a platform to memory.
+We are afraid of contaminating each other.
+The time of commemorations is when the whole society, officially and politically, gives a platform to memory.
 People then speak through suffering.
 Hence these traumatic crises, which are calls for help.”